aptos-labs/aptos-core/specifications/trusted_computing_base/execution_correctness/README.md

 #### Storage

-Storage of Aptos Core is implemented as `DiemDB`, a rocksdb based storage system highly customized for Diem.
+Storage of Aptos Core is implemented as `AptosDB`, a rocksdb based storage system highly customized for Diem.
 It stores all the required data consistutes the Diem blockchain.
 After executing a block, LEC will store the speculative execution result in its own cache and commit it later to storage if consensus commands.
 The commit will persist the result into storage and make the execution effect live on chain.
 Since the commit, all the